kolkhis/prolug-coursework/book/bash.md

 Systems acting normal!
 ```

----

-Command grouping with `{ ... }` is exactly what a [function](#writing-a-function) does.
-A function just
-gives the group of commands a name.

-In short:
-* Use braces `{ ... }` if you need to capture the output or if you need variables
-  to persist to the parent shell.
-* Use parentheses `( ... )` if you do *not* need the output of the commands and do
-  *not* need variable changes to persist to the parent shell.

 Command grouping is also very useful for conditionals with [short-circuit logic](#short-circuit-logic).

 ### Example: Short Circuit Logic with Command Grouping
 This example is using [command grouping](#compound-commands-command-grouping) with [short